August Bournonville: Family

 Bournonville had five siblings.
 He was the only one in out of the children who showed any interest in dancing.
 He married Helena Fredrika Håkansson on 23 June 1830.
 They had seven children, including Charlotte who became an opera singer and actress.
 Both sons died as toddlers.

 Paris

-In 1820, Antoine Bournonville received a grant from his sovereign to briefly study ballet in Paris.
+In 1820, Antoine Bournonville received a grant from his sovereign, Frederick VI, to briefly study ballet in Paris.
 Bournonville accompanied his father to Paris, and, although he studied solely with his father during the Paris sojourn, he was exposed to the latest trends in ballet and watched the illustrious teachers, Gardel and Vestris in action.
 Upon returning to Denmark, Bournonville became a member of the Royal Theatre, dancing in repertory that was less interesting to him after his exposure to Paris ballet.